anna93/bike-api-test/README.md

 ```
 **please note that out of the above parameters id and atleast one out of  the rest is compulsory**, essentially an id and all the params which need to be updated

+if using postman for testing use x-www-form-urlencoded to pass params
 ---